 What Are Possible Side Effects or Risks?

 As with any surgery, you can help reduce the risks associated with your breast augmentation by closely following the instructions provided to you by our staff.
-Dr. Ruff and his staff will be with you every step of the way to ensure a safe and pleasing outcome.
+Dr. Ruff and his team will be with you every step of the way to ensure a safe and pleasing outcome.

 How Long Will the Results of Your Breast Augmentation Last?